MJorink/hypr-dotfiles/README.md

 Check him out here: https://github.com/JaKooLit

 NOTE:
-    Cloning hypr-dotfiles may appear to be "stuck" at some point, this is most likely not the case, it will just take a good     while for it to finish.
+    Cloning hypr-dotfiles may appear to be "stuck" at some point, this is most likely not the case, it will just take a while for it to finish.

 ------------------------------------------------------------
 Installation: